Santa Cruz County celebrates its concrete curiosity

 Today, the tussled ship—as well as the section of the pier closest to the ship—is closed to the public, yet it still bustles with life.
 The ship’s remains serve as an artificial reef, home to various marine life and sea birds.
 The ship’s sides are blanked with tide pool regulars such as mussels, sea stars and anemones, while fish such as halibut, lingcod, and mackerel dart about its underwater interiors.
 Harbor seals and sea lions are regular visitors to the ship, and flocks of seabirds such as pelicans and cormorants are nearly always perched on the deck.
 Fishermen, boats, divers, and surfers must stay 100 feet away from the ship at all times, yet the wreckage and its wildlife can readily be viewed from the pier, shore, and backing seaside bluffs, especially with a pair of binoculars.
 Plus, visitors can discover further cultural and natural history of the SS Palo Alto at the state park visitor center staffed by knowledgeable interpreters.

-In honor of the SS Palo Alto’s 100th birthday, local organizations such as Friends of the Santa Cruz State Parks hosted numerous events to celebrate the ship and its history.
+In 2019, in honor of the SS Palo Alto’s 100th birthday, local organizations such as Friends of the Santa Cruz State Parks hosted numerous events to celebrate the ship and its history.
 Locals and visitors shared memories, celebrated, and paid special tribute to this beloved Santa Cruz County icon.